jmcastelo/MorphogenCV/README.md

 #### Main

 The pipelines processing can be paused and resumed, and the time interval between succesive iterations can be chosen (in milliseconds).
+Processing in iteration batches can also be done.
+The batch size (number of iterations per batch) can be adjusted.
 The images MorphogenCV employs are square and their size can be determined.

 #### Video capture